Exabyte-io/documentation/docs/entities-general/ownership.md

 When an entity is [copied](/entities-general/actions/clone.md) by the user of a certain Account "X", a new distinct entry will be created under the corresponding Account-owned entity collection, with exactly the same contents as the original entity item.

-The ownership of this new cloned item will as a result belong to the Account "X", and not to the other Account which contained the original item, despite both items holding the same entity-related contents.
+The ownership of this new cloned item will as a result belong to the Account "X", and not to the Account which contained the original item, despite both items holding the same entity-related contents.

 ## Transfer: not Available